jedipunkz/miniecs/README.md

 A sub-command to login ecs container with incremental searching.

 Run 'login' sub-command to login to container.
-If you don't specify cluster, miniecs find all of your cluster in region.
+If you don't specify cluster, miniecs find all of your cluster in region. 'region' option is requred.

 ```shell
 $ miniecs login --region <REGION_NAME>
 ```

 You can also specify a cluster and shell.
+These options are optional.
 Default shell is 'sh'.

 ```shell
 $ miniecs login --region <REGION_NAME> --cluster <CLUSTER_NAME> --shell <SHELL>